-Electric grid operator asks Texans to stop blasting AC as unplanned outages and heat wave collide
+Electric grid operator asks Texans to stop blasting AC as unplanned outages and heat collide

 (CNN)The Electric Reliability Council of Texas (ERCOT), the organization that operates much of the Lone Star State's electric grid, issued a warning Monday about its grid and asked residents to conserve as much energy as possible until Friday.

-The strain on the grid stems from record-high demand for electricity amid a heat wave as well as a higher than usual number of forced outages at power plants, the organization said.
+The strain on the grid stems from record-high demand for electricity amid increasing summer heat and a higher than usual number of forced outages at power plants, the organization said.

 "A significant number of forced generation outages combined with potential record electric use for the month of June has resulted in tight grid conditions," ERCOT said in a statement.